arrow Blog

 À bientôt à KubeCon Paris!

-PS: If you aren’t attending KubeCon this year, we’ll be available in our Slack community to answer any questions.
-We are always open to chatting during our office hours (every Thursday, 3-4 pm CET).
+PS: If you aren’t attending KubeCon this year, we’ll be available in the #score channel on the CNCF Slack to answer any questions.
+We are always open to chatting during our monthly community meeting.